nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 183
 00:10:43,559 --> 00:10:48,169
-[SPEAKER_03]: the bank that they're working with had reached out to like another
+[SPEAKER_03]: the bank that they're working with had reached out to like another bank

 184
 00:10:48,723 --> 00:10:53,485